First-order Conditions for Optimization in the Wasserstein Space: Application to the Evaluation of Worst-case Risk over Wasserstein Ambiguity Sets

 where $\standardDeviation{\refmu}{\innerProduct{w}{x}}\coloneqq\sqrt{\variance{\refmu}{\innerProduct{w}{x}}}$ is the standard deviation of $\innerProduct{w}{x}$.
 This is again a form of explicit regularization. \end{remark}}

 Our results are in agreement with~\cite[Appendix C]{Nguyen2021Mean-CovarianceMeasurement}, and additionally fully characterize the worst-case probability measure and prove its uniqueness.
-Differently from~\cite{Nguyen2021Mean-CovarianceMeasurement}, we do not base our analysis on structural ambiguity sets consisting on all semidefinite affine pushforwards of the center $\refmu$~\cite[Definitions 6]{Nguyen2021Mean-CovarianceMeasurement}, but we work in the ``full'' probability space~$\Pp{2}{\reals^d}$.
-Accordingly, the fact that here and below worst-case probability measures sometimes happen to be positive semidefinite affine pushforward of $\refmu$ is not stipulated ex ante, but emerges naturally from our optimality conditions.
-In~\cite{Blanchet2021DistributionallyDistances}, instead, the mean-variance functional is replaced the variance and a lower bound on the worst-case mean.
+Differently from~\cite{Nguyen2021Mean-CovarianceMeasurement}, we do not base our analysis on structural ambiguity sets consisting of all semidefinite affine pushforwards of the center $\refmu$~\cite[Definitions 6]{Nguyen2021Mean-CovarianceMeasurement}, but we work in the ``full'' space of probability measures~$\Pp{2}{\reals^d}$.
+Accordingly, the fact that here and below worst-case probability measures sometimes happen to be positive semidefinite affine pushforward of $\refmu$ is not stipulated ex-ante but emerges naturally from our optimality conditions.
+In~\cite{Blanchet2021DistributionallyDistances}, instead, the mean-variance functional is replaced by the variance and a lower bound on the worst-case mean.